contentful/create-contentful-extension/README.md

 ### I'm not the biggest fan of disabling the mixed content setting in browsers.
 Can I use HTTPS in development mode?

 Yes, you can serve your extension using HTTPS.
-Add `--https` to `start` command and update url in `prestart` command.
+Add `--https` to `start` command.

 ```
-"prestart": "contentful extension update --src https://localhost:1234 --force",
 "start": "contentful-extension-scripts start --https",
 ```